August 2022

 But even in this bar I was followed by a bearded man who had previously followed me into a cafe an hour before.

 After an hour I decided to walk north out of the town.
-I walked about twelve miles before a lift came from a women who drove me to Lile.
-Lile was very similar to London in appearance which baited my anxiety to walk me out of the city and after another ten miles into Belgium.
-Walking through Wevik a white punk guy named Vince offered me a place to stay, and I accepted.
+I had to walk about twelve miles before a woman offered to drive me to Lile.
+Lile looked a lot like London, which made me nervous enough to require a walk out of the city, ten miles later I walked into Belgium.
+As I stroleld through Wevik, a white punk named Vince offered me a place to stay, and I said yes.

 14th

-Going through custons was quick, and the drive to the ferry terminal ticket office short, the driver had to show the ferry company my passport to purchase the ticket.
+The trip to the ferry terminal ticket office was brief, and the driver only needed to present my passport to the ferry company in order to receive the ticket. ⁣

-We boarded the ferry after midnight, being penniless I was relieved to find only the car was charged for the crossing and not the passengers.
+When I got on the ferry after midnight, I was relieved to find that only the car, not the people in it, was charged for the crossing.

-The ferry was creepy, we walked onto the deck outside and sat down on a bench.
-A family of Jewish people sat opposite taking selfies, and a solo black man walked by, sat and stared at me, I was relieved when my friend said it was time to leave.
-He drove me fourteen miles south of Calais so I could sleep safe.
+We entered the eerie ferry, went outside to the deck, and took a seat on a bench.
+The family of Jewish individuals sat across from me, taking selfies.
+A lone black man passed by, sat, and gazed at me.
+I was relieved when my friend announced that it was time to depart.
+So that I could sleep comfortably, he drove me fourteen miles south of Calais.

-I found a farm, two ladies were enjoying food by the entrance, I walked to them and asked for water, and they filled my bottled and offered food, we talked for a while before I left.
+I came across a farm and saw two women eating by the entrance.
+I approached them and asked for water; they filled my bottle and offered food.
+We talked for a while before I left.

-My first lift in France came from an angry French man who dropped me off on the road to Calais outside of (Marquise) declaring “we don’t want you’re trouble here”.
-Saw my father’s passion for ammonites displayed on a poster.
+An angry French man dropped me off on the road to Calais outside of Marquise, declaring, "We don't want you're trouble here."
+This was my first ride in France.
+I noticed my father's love of ammonites on a poster.

 Then a lift to Bethune.